 In the example here, allowing incoming echo requests is what allows network users to ping your computer to determine if it is present on the network.
 It also allows you to see how fast information travels to and from your computer.

-In the space below, list the Specific ICMP types.
+In the space below, list the requests for information that your computer will respond to.

 Close all windows.